itzomen/NCMP/README.md

 # NCMP
- Django Framework - Nervtek Community Mentor Program 2020.
+ Django Framework - Nervtek Community Mentorship Program 2020.

 For Django Mentorship, we will have two phases.
 # Phase 1 : Introduction to Django